"Hear O Israel" - יִשְׂרָאֵל

 Might

 This word in Hebrew is sometimes translated "strength".
 It was a hard one to translate into English as Me’od – מְאֹד literally means “muchness, force, abundance”.
-This word shows up in the Bible 300 times and is a word that intensifies the meaning of lots of words.
-One time in Genesis we see this word was translated "very" when we read Genesis 1:31...
+This word appears in the Bible 300 times and intensifies the meaning of many other words.
+One time in Genesis, we see that the word was translated as "very" when we read Genesis 1:31...

 "And God saw everything that he had made, and behold, it was Me’od good."

-We could say Me’od love, Me’od hate, Me’od money, Me’od of anything and it means much or very much of it.
+We could say Me’od love, Me’od hate, Me’od money, Me’od of anything, and it means much or very much of it.
 To love the LORD our God with all your muchness has actually some great meaning for our lives each day.
-Do you love the LORD your God with your muchness or to “infinity and beyond” like Buzz Lightyear.
+Do you love the LORD your God with your muchness or to “infinity and beyond” like Buzz Lightyear?
 Do you infinitely love God?
-Your family depends on you, especially in these anxious times, to decide to daily love the LORD your God with your heart and mind, to thirst for Him daily, to infinity and beyond.
+Your family depends on you, especially in these anxious times, to decide to daily love the LORD your God with your heart and mind, to thirst for Him, to infinity and beyond.
 Let’s do that.

-It could be that during this season of being at home more you could choose to say the Shema in the morning and night individually or as a family.
-It is a great reminder of what is most important in all of life…
+It could be that during this season of being at home more, you could choose to say the Shema in the morning and night individually or as a family.
+It serves as an excellent reminder of what is truly important in life…

 “Hear, O Israel: The LORD our God, the LORD is one.
 You shall love the LORD your God with all your heart and with all your soul and with all your might.